Seelengrab/Supposition.jl/docs/src/Examples/target.md

 ```

 The default for the number of attempts `@check` tries to feed to `israndgoal`
-is `10_000`; the test still passes.
+is `10_000`; the test still passes, which means Supposition.jl was unable to
+find the number we claim can't be generated.
 We can increase this by an almost arbitrary
 amount, without having the test fail:

 ```@example singulartarget